Grattan O'Leary: Public career

+On February 3, 1916, O'Leary was dining at the Château Laurier with Sam Hughes (Minister of Militia) and others when he heard of the fire in the nearby Parliament building.
+He rushed over and climbed through a window to get into the building in order to retrieve his typewriter from the reporters' work room on the main floor, navigating through smoke-filled halls to get outside.

+O'Leary was later sent to Halifax in the aftermath of the explosion on December 6, 1918 to report for the Journal.

+He eventually joined the editorial staff of the Journal, rising to associate editor in 1924.
+He became the Vice President of the Journal Publishing Company in 1949 and President in 1957 after the death of E. Norman Smith.
+He retired from the editorial staff on January 1, 1962.

-At various times, he was the Ottawa correspondent of The Times, a contributor to British, United States and Canadian magazines, and was Canadian Editor of Collier's.
+At various times, he was the Ottawa correspondent of The Times, a contributor to British, United States and Canadian magazines, and the Canadian Editor of Collier's.

-He has attended imperial and international conferences in London, Washington, and Canberra, and was at the Potsdam Conference in 1945.
+He attended imperial and international conferences in London, Washington, and Canberra, and was at the Potsdam Conference in 1945.

-He took a very an active interest in public affairs.
+O'Leary took a very an active interest in public affairs.
 He ran as a Conservative Party candidate in the federal riding of Gaspé in the general election of 1925 but was defeated.

 He was a confidant of a number of prime ministers, including Arthur Meighen and John Diefenbaker.
 He chaired the Royal Commission on Publications.
 O'Leary was appointed by Diefenbaker to the Senate in 1962.

-He also served as the rector of Queen's University in Kingston, Ontario in 1968 but was forced to resign under student pressure.
+He also served as the rector of Queen's University in Kingston, Ontario in 1968 but was forced to resign the following year due to student activism amidst claims that he was "out of touch with student needs."

+In 1946, O'Leary launched a campaign to establish an official residence for the leader of the Official Opposition.
+He raised money from friends and associates in Ottawa, established a trust fund, and searched for a suitable property.
+The trust acquired Stornoway from the Perley-Robertson family for the discounted price of $55,000, and the house began serving as the opposition leader's residence in 1950.

+Personal life

+On July 1, 1913, O'Leary married Mary Honoria McKenna.
+The couple had four sons and one daughter: Dillon, Brian, Owen, Maurice, and Moira.
+Dillon and Brian both became newspapermen in their own right.
+Owen served in the Royal Canadian Air Force and died in World War II.
+Moira married Frank McGee, a federal politician and grandnephew of Thomas D'Arcy McGee.

 He died in Ottawa on April 7, 1976.